ggerganov/llama.cpp/examples/finetune/README.md

 If you have enough RAM, you can make finetuning a bit faster by disabling checkpointing with `--no-checkpointing`.

 To change the amount of memory for finetuning with memory allocator (`--use-alloc`, used by default), you can use `--mem-compute0 N` to specify the number of gigabytes.

-After training, text is generated using the trained LORA.
-But this text prediction is not optimized as well as it is in `main`.
-It may result in out-of-memory crash, to disable the text prediction after training use `--predict 0`.

 The LORA rank is configured for each model tensor type separately with these command line options: